 According to the CoreLogic report:

 “…home-purchase loans with LTV ratio above 95 percent started to rise in early 2015 following the GSEs’ announcement.
-The share was less than two percent in 2014 but rose gradually and reached 9 percent in Q1 2018.
-The average LTV ratio for the home-purchase loans in Q1 2018 remained unchanged from Q1 2017 at 82 percent.”
+The share was less than two percent in 2014 but rose gradually and reached 9 percent in Q1 2018.”

 Note: This analysis pertains to conventional mortgage loans in particular, which are those that can be sold to Fannie Mae and Freddie Mac.
 It does not include government-backed programs like FHA and VA.
 Conventional mortgage products account for roughly 70% of all purchase loans used by home buyers.